torchbox/k8s-ts-ingress/docs/index.md

 `crypt_des.c` is copyright (c) 1989, 1993 The Regents of the University of California, based on code written by Tom Truscott.

+`crypt_md5.c` was written by Poul-Henning Kamp, and is released under the "beer-ware" license.

+`crypt_sha256.c` and `crypt_sha512.c` were written by Ulrich Drepper, and are released into the public domain.

 `strmatch.c` is copyright (c) 1989, 1993, 1994 The Regents of the University
 of California, based on code written by Guido van Rossum.

-`crypt_md5.c` was written by Poul-Henning Kamp, and is released under the "beer-ware" license.

-`crypt_sha256.c` and `crypt_sha512.c` were written by Ulrich Drepper, and are released into the public domain.

-`hash.c` contains code written by Landon Curt Noll, which is released into the public domain.
+`contrib/rax` is Copyright (c) 2017, Salvatore Sanfilippo <antirez at gmail dot com>

+`contrib/brotli` is Copyright 2013 Google Inc.

 `base64.c` is copyright (c) 2011-2017 Felicity Tarnell.